Visual Studio Code: Integrated terminal

 Visual Studio Code provides a fully featured integrated terminal that opens at the root of the current workspace, allowing users to run shell commands without leaving the editor environment.
 It can be toggled via View → Terminal, the Command Palette (View: Toggle Integrated Terminal), or the keyboard shortcut (Ctrl+').
 Users may open multiple terminals in tabs or split panes, rename them, and kill sessions individually, directly within the editor UI.

 This terminal hosts any shell installed on the system—Bash, Zsh, PowerShell, Fish, Git Bash, WSL, etc.—and detects available profiles automatically, making it simple to switch contexts via the dropdown menu or the Terminal: Select Default Profile command.

 Beyond basic command execution, VS Code's shell integration also contains clickable file links, working directory awareness, and error-detection markers in the scrollbar.
 These enhancements simplify tracing errors and navigating code paths by allowing direct jumps to source files, preserving the current working directory context, and highlighting problems inline within the terminal's scroll bar.

 Extensibility and customization

 Visual Studio Code can be extended via extensions.
 Users may install extensions from the VS Code Marketplace to add language support, editor, themes, debuggers, and additional utilities.
 A notable feature is the ability to create extensions that add support for new languages, themes, debuggers, time travel debuggers, perform static code analysis, and add code linters using the Language Server Protocol.

+Artificial intelligence extensions

+Notable artificial intelligence extensions for Visual Studio Code include: